Things to Do in Dublin: Hop-On, Hop-Off Bus Tour

 Voted Europe’s leading tourist attraction at the World Travel Awards in 2019, and housing more than 1500 years of history, EPIC Ireland is the world’s only fully digital museum.
 More than 10 million people have emigrated over the centuries, and this museum tells the moving stories of those who left, and how they influenced and shaped the world.
 Located in the CHQ Building in one of Dublin’s most historic locations by the banks of the River Liffey and Custom House Quay, EPIC The Irish Emigration Museum has something for the entire family to enjoy.
 Read emigrant letters to see the world through the eyes of men and women who left home, or visit the whispering library to learn about some of the world’s most famous Irish authors.

 One of the newest museums in Dublin, this top attraction tells the story of Dublin’s General Post Office and its role in the 1916 Easter Rising, the most pivotal episode of Irish history that ultimately led to the creation of the Irish republic.
-GPO Witness History brings those turbulent days to life through an immersive, interactive, and engaging experience, that will teach you all about the events of Easter Week in 1916, as well as modern Irish History.
+The GPO Museum brings those turbulent days to life through an immersive, interactive, and engaging experience, that will teach you all about the events of Easter Week in 1916, as well as modern Irish history.

 Teeling Whiskey Distillery